What About Scientific Miracles In The Quran?

 What the Quran is doing

 The Quran does not present scientific data in the form of textbook propositions.
 It speaks in the language of signs.
 A sign is public, intelligible, layered, and addressed at once to the first hearers and to later generations.
-Its task is to awaken reflection, not to replace investigation.
+Its task is to awaken reflection, rather than to replace investigation.
 This is why Quranic language often remains compact while still being suggestive.
 It points the reader toward reality without exhausting the reality in a technical formula.

 That mode suits revelation.
 A seventh-century audience had to understand the verse when it was heard.
 Later audiences had to continue discovering its reach.
 A divine text speaking across centuries would be expected to preserve this layered intelligibility.
 A merely local human text would be more likely either to mirror its age too closely or to lapse into obvious scientific error.